Gethe/wow-ui-source/README.markdown

 * Starfall: The damage done by this spell has been significantly increased.
 * Typhoon: Mana cost reduced to 25%, down from 32%.

+#### Feral Combat

+* Mangle: The debuff from this talent now lasts 60 seconds, up from 12 seconds.

 Hunters
 -------